rivet-lang/rive/README.md

 learning curve, but Rivet tries to be an exception by trying to become a unique language with a clear and simple syntax and a low learning curve.

+## Important note

+Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.
+Not all features are implemented.

+Only linux is supported.
+Windows is not well supported, and macOS is not supported yet.
+Any help is welcome.

 ## Features

 * **Easy-to-learn syntax**: A syntax without overload of unnecessary elements.